segsell/structural_microeconometrics/README.md

 # Structural Microeconometrics

-Repository containing material for the structural microeconometrics class.
+Repository containing material for the structural microeconometrics class from 2019.